 Chemical burns (corrosive)

-- Can cause severe burning and eye damage.
+- Can cause severe burning, and skin and eye damage.

 - Wear gloves and safety goggles.